-A certified financial analyst advises and guides businesses and individuals in investment decisions.
+A certified financial analyst advises businesses and individuals in investment decisions.
 Analysts usually work for banks, investment houses, insurance companies and pension funds.
 A bachelor's degree in economics, finance or another related field is recommended.
 In order to receive the Chartered Financial Analyst (CFA) designation, financial analysts must complete formal education, work for several years and pass a 3-part exam.

 |Required Education||Bachelor's degree in finance, economics or related field|